 More Control with an Organized Process

-Whether it’s using a platform like Influitive or setting up an internal process, having an organized advocate marketing strategy and reward system in place gives marketers more control over word of mouth than they’ve ever had.
+Whether it’s using a platform like Influitive or setting up an internal process, having an organized advocate digital marketing strategy and reward system in place gives marketers more control over word of mouth than they’ve ever had.

 Aside from keeping customers satisfied, WOM is generally out of your hands.
 However, implementing an advocate marketing program gives marketers a little more control over their program when executed well.
 For starters, you are creating and incentivizing a group to share brand recommendations and information.